Yatzkan2/pregweek-calc/README.md

 This is a Pregnancy Week Calculator to determine how many weeks pregnant you are on a specific date.

+Follow the steps below to clone the repository, create the necessary Docker network, build the backend and frontend services, and run the containers.

 ## Clone the Repository

 0. Clone the Repository